SwarmBots/swarmbots.github.com/about.md

 > SwarmBots is a project for the Principles of Engineering class at Olin College of Engineering in Needham, MA.

 ## Project Goal
-> Create a platform of small robots capable of achieving complex tasks through teamwork with a budget of just $250.
+> Create a platform of small robots capable of being controlled via social media with a budget of just $250.

 ## Minimum Deliverables
 > At minimum we want to make two robots able to navigate a known toy-world in a coordinated manner.
 This includes but is not limited to: